phette23/The-One-True-Gitignore/stupid-git-tricks.md

 You know those git commands you keep needing to lookup?
 Yeah, that's this.

-The [Git Cheat Sheet](http://byte.kde.org/~zrusin/git/git-cheat-sheet-medium.png) is another good place to look.
+The [Git Cheat Sheet](http://byte.kde.org/~zrusin/git/git-cheat-sheet-medium.png) is another good place to look, as is [Git Flight Rules](https://github.com/k88hudson/git-flight-rules).

 ## Truncate Git History